trueos/sysadm/api/connection.rst

 Authentication
 ==============

-Describe how to authenticate to websockets via Local / Remote, local connections do not need username / password...

 Once a websocket connection is made to the server, the client needs to use the authentication class to authenticate itself to obtain access to the sysadm service.
 Every authentciation class request contains the following parameters: